 Do eco-friendly crackers really exist?
 Yes, they do!
 The Indian Government is working really hard to promote the sale of firecrackers that claims to reduce the PM content by 30%.

 In Delhi, the Supreme Court has already banned the use of firecrackers, except environment-friendly ones, that too within a two-hour time frame.

 What are eco-friendly crackers and how do they reduce air pollution?
-Here are 7 essential things you should know about green firecrackers.
+Here are some essential things you should know about green firecrackers.

-- The SWAS crackers reduce PM content by 30-35% by eliminating the use of sulphur and potassium nitrates, while the STAR crackers reduce it by 35-40%.
+The SWAS crackers reduce PM content by 30 to 35% by eliminating the use of sulphur and potassium nitrates, while the STAR crackers reduce it by 35 to 40%.
 SAFAL reduces the use of aluminium.

 This Diwali, you can shop for E-crackers or E-Ladi, which are also being developed by the CSIR.
 These electronic crackers generate light and sound effects through a high-voltage electrostatic discharge.